 Khan, where one of the world’s last nomadic cultures lives amid the stark beauty of the steppe.

-communist religious purges in the 1930s.
-Then take a private local flight to the majestic Gobi,
+Take a private local flight to the majestic Gobi,

 family and experience their way of life firsthand.
 At the fossil quarries of Bayanzag, also